-- Participating Destination Ag students from public schools in the following school districts are encouraged to enter the Museum's agriculture and natural resource art and writing contest: Ben Hill, Berrien, Brooks, Colquitt, Cook, Echols, Irwin, Lowndes, Tift, Turner, Valdosta City, Worth. - The purpose is for students to communicate the value of agriculture and natural resources in our daily lives through their illustrations and writings. - For each participating county, one student winner will be awarded per grade bracket along with his/her teacher.
-Grade brackets are PreK through first grade, second grade through third grade, and fourth grade through fifth grade.
+- Participating Destination Ag students from public schools in the following school districts are encouraged to enter the Museum's agriculture and natural resource art and writing contest: Ben Hill, Berrien, Brooks, Colquitt, Cook, Echols, Irwin, Lanier, Lowndes, Tift, Turner, Valdosta City, Worth. - The purpose is for students to communicate the value of agriculture and natural resources in our daily lives through their illustrations and writings. - For each participating county, one student winner will be awarded per grade bracket along with his/her teacher.
+Grade brackets are PreK and first grade and third grade and fifth grade.
 Student winners are awarded a \$100 gift card and teachers are awarded \$500. - Teachers will receive entry forms during the Destination Ag programming.
 Each teacher is allowed one student entry. - All entries will become property of the GMA to use, produce, or transfer rights as its sole discretion.

 Program Tip: Don't wait until the last minute to enter!

-Deadline for all grades: April 30, 2021
+Deadline for 3rd & 5th grade: December 17, 2021